What to Do When Your Rabbit is Molting

-Then again as seasons change.
+Then the molting process happens again as seasons change.

-There are excellent reasons why you should make it a habit to groom your rabbit.
+There are excellent reasons why you should make it a habit to groom your rabbit:

-Brushing removes shed hair, prevents tangles, and makes the fur look sleek and shiny as it distributes the natural oils through the strands.
+Brushing removes shed hair, prevents tangles, and makes the rabbit’s fur look sleek and shiny as it distributes the natural oils through the strands.

 How Often Should You Groom?